jgschis/BasicPlusParser/README.md

-This is a parser for the basic + language (of Open Insight).
-The parser creates a syntax tree out of a baic + source code file.
+This is a parser for the Basic + language (of Open Insight).
+The parser creates a syntax tree out of a file of Basic + source code.
 The parser is also capable of detecting unreachable code and unassigned variables.